Naralux/mediacenter/README.md

         - Post Torrent Download Action = `Download all files to host`
         - Post Download Action = `No Action`
         - Only download available files on debrid provider = `checked`
-        - Minimum file size to download = `5`
+        - Minimum file size to download = `50`
-        - Automatic retry downloadds = `5`
-        - *(Unsure if these settings shoulds also be set on the Provider and GUI Defaults setting pages)*
+        - *(Unsure if these settings should also be set on the Provider and GUI Defaults setting pages, but it doesn't hurt to do so)*
 8. Setup Radarr:
     - Consult the Servarr Wiki for guidance if needed.
     - Just follow the [TRaSH-Guides](https://trash-guides.info/Radarr/) for sensible defaults when setting up Quality Profiles, or see [Recyclarr Profile](#recyclarr-profile).